craigerrington/stonkr/README.md

 This is a python application to display scrolling Stock information on an RGB matrix display usiong the GPIO pins on a Raspberry Pi.

-The ticker will scroll through the sybol name, the current price and the percentage change from previous close.
+The ticker will scroll through the symbol name, the current price and the percentage change from previous close.
 The percentage change is green for up, red for down.
-Then, most importantly of all, are they STONKS, or NOT STONKS?
+Then, most importantly of all, STONKS, or NOT STONKS (also red/green)?

 Based on the awesome [`nigel-hall-codes/CryptoTicker`](https://github.com/nigel-hall-codes/CryptoTicker) and the library from [`hzeller/rpi-rgb-led-matrix`](https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/bindings/python/samples).

 ![ticker](images/ticker.gif)

-# instructions
+# Instructions

 Requires that you've set up python as per the instructions [in the library repository](https://github.com/hzeller/rpi-rgb-led-matrix/tree/master/bindings/python).